-ECO 111 Consumer Economics
+ECO 111 Consumer Economics 3 credits

-Level 1 Prerequisites: Academic Reading and Writing Levels of 6 45 lecture.
-0 lab.
-0 clinical.
-0 other.
-45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, O lab, O clinical, O other, 45 total contact hours

 This course examines the role, rights, and responsibilities of the consumer in a market economic system.
 The decision-making process, and the manner in which advertising and other information sources influence decision-making, will be examined.
 Best practices in a number of specific consumer markets, such as housing, health-care, banking and credit, and transportation will be examined.
 Government protection and other avenues of redress will be addressed.